rohityo/kamla-bhasin/README.md

 0. Ensure you are using Node version v10.16.0
 1. `npm install` to install the dependencies
-2. Set up the DB in MySQL.
+2. Set up the DB in POSTGRESQL.
 Read the `How to use Knex Migrations?` section.
 3. Create a .env file in the root directory of the project and update the required variables.
 You can use `sample.env` as the skeleton.
 4. `npm start` to run the server.
 The server will run with auto reloading using nodemon.